manibhushan/lumex-web/DEPLOYMENT.md

-# Deployment Guide - Lumex
+# Deployment Guide - Lumex-web

 This guide covers various deployment options for the Lumex website.